Cooking Up an Income: September Profits

 My good friend Jason Athen is an artist who was wanting to revamp his website and decided to go with Thesis because of all the flexibility it offered in design.
 Check out his website and let me know what you think.
 I think it is looking awesome!

-While I am definitely not a computer programmer, if you are thinking about making the switch to Thesis and have any questions, let me know and I’ll do my best to answer them.
+If you are thinking about making the switch to Thesis and have any questions, let me know.
+While I am definitely not a computer programmer, I'll do my best to answer them.

 So here is the breakdown in income for September: